rcghpge/tensorflow/README.md

 pip install -r requirements.txt
 ```

-You can install TensorFlow from pacaman on Arch Linux and test Python versioning from latest.
+You can install TensorFlow from pacman on Arch Linux and test Python versioning from latest.
 Currently only detects CPU - no GPU detected.

 Verify Tensorflow and Keras environment